First 90 Days of Homeownership | The Buyer’s Reality Check Series

 As you use it, one simple habit makes it even more valuable: take a quick before-and-after photo anytime you complete a repair, replacement, or upgrade.
 Over time, those images become powerful proof of care and investment—something that can set your home apart during inspections, appraisals, and resale.

-For full-size, printable versions of each document, visit our Pinterest board, where you can download and use the complete tools at your own pace.
+For full-size, printable versions of each document, visit our Pinterest, where you can download and use the complete tools at your own pace.

 They’re designed to help you: